Towards Foundation Models and Few-Shot Parameter-Efficient Fine-Tuning for Volumetric Organ Segmentation: Related Work

-\textbf{Fine-tuning (FT)} has been the most popular approach in the recent years for transferring knowledge across vision tasks \cite{Simonyan2014}.
-FT involves updating the weights of a pre-trained model by re-training this model with a supervised dataset corresponding to the target task.
-Particularly in the medical domain, this technique has become integral in a breadth of applications, from radiology \cite{wang2017chestx} to retinal imaging \cite{de2018clinically,raghu2019transfusion}.
-Despite its popularity in medical imaging, FT presents two main limitations.
-First, these methods are prone to overfitting when the labeled data of the target task is insufficient.
-Secondly, FT may require substantial computing resources, as it updates all the network parameters, incurring in long adaptation times, more so when using large pre-training models.
+Full fine-tuning \citep{autoencoders,finetuning} involves updating the weights of a pre-trained model using a supervised dataset corresponding to the target task.
+This has been the most straightforward and popular transfer learning approach in recent years, particularly for transferring knowledge across vision tasks \citep{Simonyan2014}.
+For the medical image analysis domain, this technique has become common practice in many applications, from radiology \citep{wang2017chestx} to retinal imaging \citep{de2018clinically,raghu2019transfusion}, usually using networks pre-trained on natural images.
+More recently, it has also become the favored strategy to adapt domain-specialized medical foundation models \citep{UniversalModel,multitalent}.
+Despite its popularity, fine-tuning has two main limitations.
+First, these methods are prone to over-fitting and catastrophic forgetting when the labeled data of the target task is insufficient \citep{partialFT,li2016learning,maml}.
+Second, this strategy may require substantial computing resources and lead to long adaptation times, especially when using large parameterized networks.